ManalAbdulqawi/MySite/README.md

 ## Overview

-My portfolio webpage is a static site that offers users a concise overview of my background, education, skills, and includes a contact form.
+My portfolio website is a static site that provides a comprehensive overview of my background, CV, work availability, education, and skills, along with a contact form.
 It features a creative, modern, and elegant design.

 ![Screenshot of the websites homepage on different devices](assets/images/responsive.png)